 - Mini survival cards

-- Tea Bag (so you relax while you think of a plan)
+- Tea Bag, so you relax while you calmly consider your plans

 Make your own Survival Kit